JohBag/WST-Discord-Bot/readme.md

 The json folder should also have a config.json file with the following variables.

     {
+        "reactChance": 0.01,
         "reactWhitelist": [],
         "reactBlacklist": []
     }

-These variables control in which channels the bot is allowed to respond to messages.
+These variables control where and how often the bot responds to messages.
 Note that this does not affect commands.
-The lists should contain the IDs of the respective channels, which can be found by right clicking the channel name and copying the ID.
+The lists should contain the relevant channel IDs, which can be found by right clicking the channel name and copying the ID.

 ### Install Modules